-Any person who is offered employment will be scheduled for a pre-employment test.
-These tests are conducted as follows:
+Any employee who is offered employment will be scheduled for a pre-employment test.
+Testing Procedure:

 - 1. A Human Resources designee must schedule the individual for preemployment testing at the appropriate testing agency or may conduct swab testing on-site.
 A second and final testing time may be scheduled if the individual fails to appear or calls to reschedule. - 2.
 If an employee does not start immediately or has a lapse in service longer than thirty (30) days they will need to be retested.